Recollections of BBC engineering from 1922 to 1997

 * Complied and edited by Martin Ellen, from several articles written by L.G.
 Smith between about 1970 and 2004.

-Wood Norton has been the home of BBC Engineering Training and it is well known
+Wood Norton became the home of BBC Engineering Training and it is well known

 Wood Norton Hall